Tractable General Equilibrium: Walrasian economies

+To establish the existence of a Walrasian equilibrium in competitive economies, we assume continuity of the excess demand, which necessitates the following definition.
+A \mydef{continuous economy} is a Walrasian economy $(\numgoods, \excessset)$ whose excess demand correspondence $\excessset$ is upper hemicontinuous on $\simplex[\numgoods]$, non-empty-, compact-, and convex-valued.
+Requiring upper hemicontinuity on $\simplex[\numgoods]$ only is motivated as before.
+Intuitively, continuous economies are those economies in which relative changes in prices lead to well-behaved changes in excess demands.

+\klara{Assuming $\excessset$ is upper hemicontinuous on $\R^\numgoods_+$ is too restrictive, so 1) requiring upper hemicontinuity on $[0,1]^\numgoods$ only is enough for a balanced economy and 2) requiring upper hemicontinuity on $\simplex[\numgoods]$ only is enough for a competitive economy.
+These allow us to prove that a strong solution exists, but since we're on the unit box, this solution might be trivial.
+Now we move to competitive economies, again make some minimum viable assumptions; these allow us to prove that a strong solution exists, but since we're now on the simplex, any strong solution is provably non-trivial.}

-With the above theorem in hand, we can leverage the fact that a strong solution is guaranteed in continuous VIs to establish the existence of a Walrasian equilibrium in continuous competitive economies.
-We note that any Arrow-Debreu competitive economy is a continuous economy, as we show in \Cref{lemma:ad_economies_are_comp_bounded} (\Cref{sec_app:ad_comp}).
-As such, the following result provides an alterative proof of existence of a Walrasian equilibrium in Arrow-Debreu competitive economies.
+Next, we leverage the fact that a strong solution is guaranteed to exist in continuous VIs (see \Cref{remark:sol_set_propert}) to establish the existence of a Walrasian equilibrium in continuous competitive economies.
+We use this fact to provide an alterative proof---one that is consistent with our theory---of the existence of a Walrasian equilibrium in Arrow-Debreu competitive economies, as they are indeed continuous competitive economies (see Appendix~\ref{sec_app:ad_comp}, \Cref{lemma:ad_economies_are_comp_bounded}).